xanderlent/intel-npu-highlevel-rpms/README.md

 #### Main TODOs

+- The build process for intel-npu-acceleration-library downloads a binary OpenVINO distribution and both bundles and builds against that.
+Yikes, Intel!
+  - Even worse, their OS detection doesn't handle all the prebuilt distros...
 - a lot of packages need their licenses fixed up to be SPDX
 - most of my packages don't correctly annotate licenses, docs, test data, etc right now
 - I may need to manually specify deps on packages outside of the python ones?